rladstaetter/LogoRRR/README.md

 Alternatively, just hit the 'star' here on github, or drop me a line at twitter: [@logorrr](https://www.twitter.com/logorrr/).

-A big shoutout goes to [@TheJeed](https://twitter.com/TheJeed) for sponsoring this project and boosting my motivation to continue working on it.
+A big shoutout goes to @TheJeed and @raumzeitfalle for sponsoring this project and boosting my motivation to continue working on it.
 Thank you!

 I want to thank my employer [NEXTSENSE](https://www.nextsense-worldwide.com/) as well for generously providing vital infrastructure to create this application.

+[Advanced Installer](https://www.advancedinstaller.com) sponsors this project too by providing a free license to their product which is used to create windows installers.
+Thank you.

 ## License